 From 1350 onwards, Iceland began to use the coat of arms of a stockfish crowned on the red ground.
 It was combined with the coat of arms of the Danish kings and was thus part of the Danish Royal standard until this century.
 At the same time, the Greek royal family was closely related to Denmark, and the rigging was also part of the Greek Royal Flag.

 In 1897, an unofficial flag was made with a white cross on a blue field, and this flag became popular until at least the current flag appeared in 1915.
 Although it was the flag of the Scandinavian cross, it was very similar to the Greek flag, and therefore did not receive official approval.

 Neighboring Countries of Iceland

 One island, and the European country of Iceland, which is the nearest neighbor of Greenland, 350 km away from the country.
-Other neighbors are 1050 km Norway, 800 km away Scotland.
+Other neighbors are Norway at 1,050 km distance, and Scotland 800 km away.

 Main Characteristics of Iceland

 Iceland means ice country.
 When it was first discovered by the Vikings, it was given this name because it was covered with glaciers.
 There are also about 200 volcanoes in the country.
 Every year many tourists travel to the country to watch the northern lights.
 Capital city Reykjavik is the city closest to the polar point in the country.
 In addition to the official language of Icelandic, English, and German are among the languages spoken.
 Icelandic krona is used as currency.

 The climate is not very cold according to the latitude circle.
 Summers are moist and hot, and winters are not too harsh.
 Northern regions are colder than the south.
 In June, the sun does not sink for 18 days in the north.
 The basis of Icelandic cuisine is fish, lamb, and other natural foods.
 Randalin is a traditional dessert.